indie/intergroup/readme.txt

 	$ rails s

 	Navigate to your localhost (usually http://localhost:3000) in your web browser, and go to http://localhost:3000/signup -- administrative account creation is disabled by default.
+There are two options for creating new accounts (2a) or (2b)

-2. Open your favorite editor and uncomment the code in
+2a.
+Open your favorite editor and uncomment the code in

 		$ app/views/users/new.html.erb

-	save and refresh the page.
+		before you save and refresh the page.

+2b.
+Command-line user creation => :name :email :password :password_confirmation

-3. Now you may create new admin user; in your browser go to:  http://localhost:3000/signup
+3. Now you may log in as the new admin user; in your browser go to:  http://localhost:3000/signin

-	Where you may admin user and log-in.
 	Once in, you'll see a different view of the navigation menu. . . fabulous!
-This is available for admins only, and the view differs when you're logged in as admin.
+This is available for admins only, and the view may be customized to appear differently for logged-in as admins.

 4. Customize the search parameters as your own.
 Find and enter your city library: